What is a Self-Directed IRA?

 No, investments held within your self-directed IRA are not guaranteed.
 Every investment (whether using a self-directed IRA or not) involves risk, including possible loss of principal.

 Are self-directed IRAs for everyone?

 Self-directed IRAs are not for everyone.
-They are for people who want true diversity in their portfolio, who want to be in control of their financial future and they are for those who want to create wealth using their knowledge of investments outside of stocks, bonds, or CDs.
+They are for people who want true diversity in their portfolio, who want to be in control of their financial future and for those who want to create wealth using their knowledge of investments outside of stocks, bonds, or CDs.
 Please note: Equity Trust is a passive custodian and does not provide tax, legal, or investment advice.